skelet8801/TwTown/privacy-policy.md

 Last Updated: February 14, 2025

+**Important:**

+All content downloaded through this App is for personal learning use only.
+It must not be used for any commercial purposes, nor distributed to any individuals or organizations.
+Users who violate these terms will bear full legal responsibility.
+If the user does not agree with these terms,  he/she is not permitted to use this app.
+By using this app, the user is deemed to have agreed to these terms.

 ## 1. Introduction
 Thank you for using our application (“the App”).
 The primary function of the App is to **download video and photo from Twitter(X)** .
 - For X (Twitter) downloading, the App includes a basic browser (using WKWebView).
 Users must log in to X within this browser, and the App will automatically store tokens and cookies locally to load X content.